 Abstract.
 Electron paramagnetic resonance (EPR) spectroscopy is the method of choice to investigate and quantify paramagnetic species in many scientific fields, including materials science and the life sciences.
 Common EPR spectrometers use electromagnets and microwave (MW) resonators, limiting their application to dedicated lab environments.
-Here, novel aspects of voltage-controlled oscillator (VCO)-based EPR-on-a-Chip (EPRoC) detectors are discussed, which have recently gained interest in the EPR community.
-More specifically, it is demonstrated that with a VCO-based EPRoC detector, the amplitude-sensitive mode of detection can be used to perform very fast rapid-scan EPR experiments with a comparatively simple experimental setup to improve sensitivity compared to the continuous-wave regime.
-In place of a MW resonator, VCO-based EPRoC detectors use an array of injection-locked VCOs, each incorporating a miniaturized planar coil as a combined microwave source and detector.
-A striking advantage of the VCO-based approach is the possibility of replacing the conventionally used magnetic field sweeps with frequency sweeps with very high agility and near-constant sensitivity.
-Here, proof-of-concept rapid-scan EPR (RS-EPRoC) experiments are performed by sweeping the frequency of the EPRoC VCO array with up to 400 THz s^{-1} , corresponding to a field sweep rate of 14 kT s^{-1} .
-The resulting time-domain RS-EPRoC signals of a micrometer-scale BDPA sample can be transformed into the corresponding absorption EPR signals with high precision.
-Considering currently available technology, the frequency sweep range may be extended to 320 MHz, indicating that RS-EPRoC shows great promise for future sensitivity enhancements in the rapid-scan regime.
+Here, we present an improved design novel aspects of a miniaturized EPR spectrometer implemented on a silicon microchip (EPR on a chip, voltage-controlled oscillator (VCO) based EPR-on-a-Chip (EPRoC)-,) detectors are discussed, which have recently gained interest in the EPR community.
+More specifically, it is demonstrated that with a VCO-based EPRoC detector, the amplitudesensitive mode of detection can be used to perform very fast rapid scan EPR experiments with a comparatively simple experimental setup to improve sensitivity compared to the continuous-wave regime.
+In place of a microwave (MW) resonator, EPRoC uses-voltage-controlled oscillator (VCO)-based EPRoC detectors use an array of injection-locked voltage-controlled oscillators (VCOs), each incorporating a 200 μm diameterminiaturized planar coil, as a combined microwave source and detector.
+The individual miniaturized VCO elements provide an excellent spin sensitivity reported to be about 4×10^9 spins/ $\sqrt{\text{Hz}}$, which is extended by the array over a larger area for improved concentration sensitivity.
+A striking advantage of this designthe VCO-based approach is the possibility to sweepreplace the MW frequency instead of the conventionally used magnetic field, which allows the use of smaller, permanent magnets instead of the bulky and powerhungry electromagnets required for field swept EPR. sweeps with frequency sweeps with very high agility and near-constant sensitivity.
+Here, we reportproof-of-concept rapid scan EPR (RS-EPRoC) experiments are performed by sweeping the frequency of the EPRoC VCO array.
+RS EPRoC spectra demonstrate an improved SNR by approximately two orders of magnitude for similar signal acquisition times compared to continuous wave (CW EPRoC) methods, which may improve the absolute spin and concentration with up to 400 THz s-1, corresponding to a field sweep rate of 14 kT/s.
+The resulting timedomain RS-EPRoC signals of a μm scale BDPA sample can be transformed into the corresponding absorption EPR signals with high precision.
+Considering currently available technology, the frequency sweep range may be extended to 320 MHz, indicating that RS-EPRoC shows great promise for future sensitivity of EPR-on-a-Chip at 14 GHz to about 6×10^7 spins $\sqrt{\text{Hz}}$ and 3.6 nM/ $\sqrt{\text{Hz}}$, respectively enhancements in the rapid scan regime.